ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {:pre}

-   To learn about the core concepts of {{site.data.keyword.openshiftshort}}, refer this [link](https://docs.openshift.com/container-platform/3.11/architecture/core_concepts/index.html)
-   {:tip}
-1. To check the builder Docker image creation and pushing to the {{site.data.keyword.registryshort_notm}}, run the below command
+2. To check the builder Docker image creation and pushing to the {{site.data.keyword.registryshort_notm}}, run the below command
    ```sh
    oc logs -f bc/$MYPROJECT
    ```
    {:pre}
-1. You can check the status of deployment and service using
+3. You can check the status of deployment and service using
    ```sh
    oc status
    ```